Are Dachshunds Still Used for Hunting?

 Short-Hair Dachshunds:

-The dachshunds with the short-haired coat made it harder for their prey to bite down and hold on.
-This made it easier for the dog to hunt and tumble with it’s prey.
+Dachshunds with the short-hair coat made it harder for their prey to bite down and hold on.
+This made it easier for the doxie to hunt and tumble with its prey.

 Wire-Hair and Long-Hair Dachshunds: